anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: All children are artists.
-The problem is how to remain an artist once he grows up.
+Quote: Gratitude is not only the greatest of virtues, but the parent of all the others.

-By: Pablo Picasso
+By: Cicero